-This scholarship is provided if the child is on an Individualized Education Program (IEP), prior to the request, and has spent the previous school year in attendance at an Oklahoma public school by being reported by a school district for funding purposes during that year.
+Students qualifying for the scholarship are those on an Individualized Education Program (IEP), prior to the application request, and those who have spent the previous school year in attendance at an Oklahoma public school by being reported by a school district for funding purposes during that year.

-Parents must formally withdraw their child from the public school district where he/she is enrolled upon receipt of approval for the Lindsey Nicole Henry Scholarship.
+Upon receipt of approval for the Lindsey Nicole Henry Scholarship, parents must formally withdraw their child from the public school district where he/she is enrolled.
 Failure to withdraw the child from the district may affect eligibility status to receive the scholarship.

 How to apply

-- The parent must choose an approved private school (see link below).
+The parent must choose an approved private school (click link below).

-- The Scholarship Application must be submitted by the parent/guardian to the State Department of Education by mail or fax, with the required documentation, by December 1 of the year that parent/guardian is seeking the scholarship.
+The Scholarship Application must be submitted by December 1 of the year that parent/guardian is seeking the scholarship.
+The parent/guardian sends the application to the State Department of Education by mail or fax, with the required documentation.
 All applications received after December 1 are processed for the next school year.

 If the parent/legal guardian of a child receiving the Lindsey Nicole Henry Scholarship fails to submit a renewal application by December 1 of each year, the scholarship will be terminated.